Sell In May And Go Away Is Very Bad Advice Based On Data

 The Best Months to Sell Stocks

-If you are thinking about selling stocks, the best time to sell would be toward the end of August, as September is typically the worst month for stock market declines.
+If you are considering selling stocks, the best time to sell would be toward the end of July, as August and September are typically the worst months for stock market declines.
 September averaged a -0.52% loss over the last 40 years.

 Summary